aziflaj/aziflaj.github.io/_posts/posts/2025-01-13-rlfo-experiment.md

 If not, RLFO (Ralph-o) was my **Random Links Found Online** newsletter;
-a newsletter on software and engineering and everything related to it, comprised of articles I found during my usual online scrolling on different platforms, read, and found interesting enough to share with others.
+a newsletter on software and engineering and everything related to it, comprised of articles I found during my usual online scrolling on different platforms, read, and considered interesting enough to share with others.

 ## obligatory backstory